devdicated/exekutor/README.md

 #### Options

-`--environment`: The Rails environment to load.
+- `--environment` – The Rails environment to load.

 ### Cleanup